bkavlak/rumi-verse-builder/src/content/blog/poetika/art-and-solitude.md

 **Create Sacred Space**: Designate specific times and places for solitary work.
 Protect these boundaries fiercely.

 **Develop Rituals**: Simple rituals can help transition into creative solitude.
-Light a candle, make tea, play specific music.
+Light a candle, make tea, play specific praxis.

 **Accept Imperfection**: Much of what emerges from solitary work will be imperfect.
 This is not failure – it's the raw material of artistic development.